 One of the earliest attempts to elucidate the phylogeny of Arcifera was conducted by Ishikawa (Ishikawa 1984), using 21 morphological characters.
-This study supported the monophyly of Arcifera and placed Carabus (Hygrocarabus) as sister to the rest of the group, in which Carabus (Chaetocarabus) was sister to Carabus (Heterocarabus) and Carabus (Platycarabus).
-The first placement of Arcifera members in a molecular phylogeny was based on a single mitochondrial fragment (i.e. ND5), and recovered Carabus (Chaetocarabus) and Carabus (Platycarabus) as sister lineages, close to Carabus (Limnocarabus) Géhin, 1876 and Carabus (Euleptocarabus) Nakane, 1956 (Imura et al. 1998).
-A subsequent study with the same gene fragment but increased taxon sampling recovered a paraphyletic Arcifera due to the placement of Carabus (Hygrocarabus) as sister to Carabus (Limnocarabus) and Carabus (Euleptocarabus) (Imura et al. 2000).
-In the same study, Carabus (Heterocarabus) was sister to Carabus (Chaetocarabus) and Carabus (Platycarabus).
-Using the same gene fragment, another study inferred Carabus (Platycarabus) as sister to Carabus (Chaetocarabus) and Carabus (Heterocarabus), within a largely unresolved Carabus clade (Su et al. 2003).
-A subsequent study using two nuclear gene fragments recovered Arcifera, represented by Carabus (Chaetocarabus) and Carabus (Platycarabus) as sister to the rest of the genus (=Eucarabi) (Sota & Ishikawa 2004).
-More recently, Deuve et al. (2012) used ten loci to recover Arcifera as sister to the Eucarabi and within Arcifera, they recovered Carabus (Hygrocarabus) as sister to Carabus (Chaetocarabus) and Carabus (Platycarabus).
-Phylogenetic relationships among Carabus (Platycarabus) were also investigated using Sanger sequencing data (Casale et al. 1998), suggesting that C. irregularis is sister to the rest of the subgenus with C. fabricii and C. depressus being the most derived lineages in the tree.
+This study supported the monophyly of Arcifera and placed C. (Hygrocarabus) as sister to the rest of the group, in which C. (Chaetocarabus) was sister to C. (Heterocarabus) and C. (Platycarabus).
+The first placement of Arcifera members in a molecular phylogeny was based on a single mitochondrial fragment (i.e. ND5), and recovered C. (Chaetocarabus) and C. (Platycarabus) as sister lineages, close to Carabus (Limnocarabus) Géhin, 1876 and Carabus (Euleptocarabus) Nakane, 1956 (Imura et al. 1998).
+A subsequent study with the same gene fragment but increased taxon sampling recovered a paraphyletic Arcifera due to the placement of C. (Hygrocarabus) as sister to Carabus (Limnocarabus) and C. (Euleptocarabus) (Imura et al. 2000).
+In the same study, C. (Heterocarabus) was sister to C. (Chaetocarabus) and C. (Platycarabus).
+Using the same gene fragment, another study inferred C. (Platycarabus) as sister to C. (Chaetocarabus) and C. (Heterocarabus), within a largely unresolved Carabus clade (Su et al. 2003).
+A subsequent study using two nuclear gene fragments recovered Arcifera, represented by C. (Chaetocarabus) and C. (Platycarabus) as sister to the rest of the genus (=Eucarabi) (Sota & Ishikawa 2004).
+More recently, Deuve et al. (2012) used ten loci to recover Arcifera as sister to the Eucarabi and within Arcifera, they recovered C. (Hygrocarabus) as sister to C. (Chaetocarabus) and C. (Platycarabus).
+Phylogenetic relationships among C. (Platycarabus) were also investigated using Sanger sequencing data (Casale et al. 1998), suggesting that C. irregularis is sister to the rest of the subgenus with C. fabricii and C. depressus being the most derived lineages in the tree.
 In parallel to a moderate refinement in the phylogenetic inferences of Arcifera, the estimation of divergence times in the clade has made some progress.
 Estimates for the origin of Arcifera based on few loci range from the mid-Miocene (ca. 14 Ma, Deuve et al. 2012) to the early Oligocene (ca. 30 Ma, Schmidt et al. 2023).
-No major improvement in our understanding of Arcifera systematics and evolution has been achieved in the past decade and there is a need to infer a robust evolutionary tree for this section of Carabus to better understand the morphological, ecological and geographical evolution of constituent lineages.
+No major improvement in our understanding of Arcifera systematics and evolution has been achieved in the past decade and there is a need to infer a robust evolutionary tree for this section of Carabus to better understand the morphological, ecological, and geographical evolution of constituent lineages.

 In this study, we take advantage of the HyRAD-X approach to integrate a large number of samples throughout the large geographical range of Arcifera.
 We rely on phylogenomic inferences, species delimitations and population genomics approaches to clarify the taxonomy and elucidate the evolutionary history of this complex group of species.
 In particular, we use this new genomic framework to test which abiotic factors may have fostered the diversification of Arcifera through space and time in the Cenozoic.